tldr-pages/tldr/contributing-guides/git-terminal.md

 6. Push the commit(s) to your fork:
   `git push -u origin HEAD`

+7. If you want to avoid setting the upstream every time and just run `git push`:
+  `git config push.autoSetupRemote true`

 > [!WARNING]
 > Please avoid force-pushing since it makes the review process harder.